ComposableFi/composable/docs/docs/products/centauri/cosmos11-BEEFY-COSMOS-IBC-light-client.md

 [instructions](https://github.com/ComposableFi/ibc-go/blob/main/modules/light-clients/11-beefy/README.md) for everyone
 to run a test to verify the operation of the light client.
 The draft spec is available [here.](https://github.com/ComposableFi/ibc-go/blob/main/modules/light-clients/11-beefy/spec.md)

-Ultimately, this BEEFY implementation will set the stage for a DotSama-IBC Substrate bridge allowing for seamless cross-chain communication and asset transfers between the Cosmos and Composable ecosystems.